nayrnet/domoticz-htc/README.md

-# Node AVR Controller
+# Domoticz Home Theatre Controller (domoticz-htc)

+Modular NodeJS service interfaces with various Home Theatre hardware and Domoticz to provide a unified and hackable solution.

 This program communicates with my tv via rs232 and with my audio receiver via TCP-Socket.
-Volume/Mute/Power/Default input are all provided by a PowerMate USB Knob and it syncs up with my Home Automation platform via MQTT.
+Volume/Mute/Power/Default input are all provided by a PowerMate USB Knob.
+Communicaiton with Domoticz is done via MQTT API.

-This relieves me of a universal remote, each device has its own remote/gamepad and the PowerMate provides the missing functionality.
-The Nexus player is the primary device/remote and it has custom software to provide input changes and other functions missing on the bluetooth Android remote.

-There is remote control via Web browser through a Domoticz Virtual Selector Switch.
-I have automation scripts in Domoticz that change depending on the state of the AVR, and others that can controll the AVR.

-> Out of the box this solution is going to do very little for you, its very specific to my setup.
-However the code is free to copy and modify for your own uses.
+> I have completely redone this project so its more portable and easier to adopt.

 ### Hardware:
 * Pioneer SC-1222-K